Danilo D. Fernando

 EFB 326: DIVERSITY OF PLANTS

 Two hours of lecture and one three-hour laboratory.
-An evolutionary survey of plants from unicellular prokaryotes to multicellular eukaryotes.
-Coverage includes the algae, fungi, bryophytes, lycopods, ferns, fossil plants, gymnosperms and angiosperms.
+An evolutionary survey of the origin and diversification of plants through geological time.
+Coverage includes the green algae, bryophytes, lycophytes, pteridophytes, fossil plants, gymnosperms and angiosperms.
 3 credits, Spring.

 Don't miss the EFB 326 course web page, featuring videos, flashcards, answers to text questions-- it's way cool!: